 Congenital muscular torticollis happens when a muscle on the side of a baby’s neck, called the sternocleidomastoid, is shortened or tightened.
-This typically results in a head tilt to one side and neck rotation to the opposite side.
+This may result in a head tilt and/or limited ability to turn the head to one shoulder.

 Torticollis is a common diagnosis, occurring in 3.9 to 16% of newborns.